Our Carbon Emissions & Energy Consumption

 Confidence in TP ICAP’s integrity to act on behalf of its customers is central to the relationship of trust we have with our customers.
 This means that when providing services, TP ICAP will always act in the customer’s best interests, putting customers’ interests ahead of its own.

-meet its obligations with regards to the identification, prevention and management of conflicts of interest.
+The Group has put in place the necessary policies and procedures to meet its obligations with regards to the identification, prevention and management of conflicts of interest.

 TP ICAP has robust internal policies and procedures in place which require all staff to identify and escalate any identified conflicts of interest, whether business or personal, in accordance with a formal escalation process.
 Such internal obligations enable the Group to continually identify new conflicts of interest which arise in its business and to implement those measures required to adequately monitor, manage and control the potential impact of those conflicts on its customers.